 There is only one gram of sugar in half a cup of raw cacao.
 Nowadays, cacao is considered a great superfood due to all the health benefits it has.
 Raw cacao powder contains more than 300 different chemical compounds and almost four times the antioxidant power of average dark chocolate – more than 20 times that of blueberries.
 Also present are proteins, calcium, carotenes, thiamine, riboflavin, magnesium, sulfur, flavonoids, antioxidants, and essential fatty acids.

-All these elements combined serve to boost natural phytochemicals that have incredible benefits throughout the body, such as low levels of LDL cholesterol, prevent some heart and blood pressure diseases, provide numerous benefits to the brain system, and increase the elasticity, hydration, and density of the skin.
+All these elements combined serve to boost natural phytochemicals that have incredible benefits throughout the body, such as low levels of LDL cholesterol, preventing some heart and blood pressure diseases, providing numerous benefits to the brain system, and increasing the elasticity, hydration, and density of the skin.